vippsas/vipps-epayment-api/checklist.md

       The API keys for the production environment are made available on [portal.vipps.no](https://portal.vipps.no)
       as soon as the customer control (see step 2) is completed, independently of this checklist.
-7. The Merchant goes live 🎉
+7. The merchant goes live 🎉

 ## Flow to go live for direct integrations for partners